ghisvail/nfft-cffi/README.rst

 Requirements
 ------------

-The following dependencies are required to build and run the package:
+The following dependencies are required to build, run and test the package:

   - setuptools
   - pkgconfig
   - numpy